 "It wasn't the way they thought it was.
-I always remember what you told me about other people's property," Punnik "We just wanted to look in-side and see how it was made," Paneak added.
+I always remember what you told me about oth-er people's property," Punnik said

+"We just wanted to look inside and see how it was made,

+Paneak added.
 "ARE YOU TRUTHFUL about this, both of you?"
-Kunalook demanded.
+Kunalook demanded other and nodded lightly, smil-ing with amusement.
+"You may stay up tonight but before you do, you must promise us to behave yourselves and not tinker with other people's property," Kunalook end said

 "We are very truthful," the boys answered in unison.